Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Introduction

-Nowadays, the intersection of a plethora of studies provides a rather converged explanation for the originally observed apparent lack of energy equipartition in finite, weakly anharmonic systems (for reviews, see \cite{ford1992fermi, poggi1997exact, berman2005fermi, campbell2005introduction, gallavotti2007fermi, benettin2008fermi}), although speculations on whether or not the original FPUT setup would eventually reach equilibrium have become a prominent topic in metaphysics.
-First of all, it is important to note that the energy density chosen by FPUT was extremely small; indeed, a subsequent investigation by Chirikov and Izrailev showed that larger energy densities did result in energy equipartition \cite{chirikov1970statistical}.
-Secondly, KAM theory was later proved to be applicable to many types of FPUT-like systems, showing that there is indeed a bound in energy density below which equipartition will never take place \cite{nishida1971note, rink2000near, rink2001symmetry, verhulst2020variations}.
-Thirdly, and most relevant to this manuscript, is the fact that the initial state chosen by FPUT is a highly \emph{atypical} initial state, being a stationary solution of a nearby harmonic chain \cite{casetti1997fermi}.
-Even more, such an atypical initial state is also close to exact stationary time-periodic states coined q-breathers of the anharmonic system under consideration \cite{flach2005q, flach2006q}.
-This strongly contrasts with \emph{typical} initial conditions, which when expressed in the normal mode basis are combinations of all of its elements.
-Since such modes form the canonical action variables of the harmonic chain, perturbing a typical initial condition involves an instantaneous coupling of all actions, whereas in the FPUT case, only a single action is perturbed.
-It is therefore natural that the resulting time evolution in the original FPUT study, given the atypicality already present in its chosen initial state.
+Today, the convergence of numerous studies provides a coherent explanation for the originally observed lack of energy equipartition in finite, weakly anharmonic systems (for reviews, see \cite{ford1992fermi, poggi1997exact, berman2005fermi, campbell2005introduction, gallavotti2007fermi, benettin2008fermi}) -- although speculations on whether or not the original FPUT setup would eventually reach equilibrium have become a prominent topic in metaphysics.
+First, it is important to note that the energy density chosen by FPUT was extremely small; indeed, a subsequent investigation by Chirikov and Izrailev showed that larger energy densities do lead to energy equipartition \cite{chirikov1970statistical}.
+Second, KAM theory was later shown to apply to many FPUT-like systems, rigorously proving the existence of an energy threshold below which equipartition does not take place \cite{nishida1971note, rink2000near, rink2001symmetry, verhulst2020variations}.
+Third, and most relevant to this manuscript, is the fact that the initial condition used by FPUT is highly \emph{atypical}, corresponding to a stationary solution of the nearby harmonic chain \cite{casetti1997fermi}.
+Moreover, this atypical initial state lies close to exact, time-periodic stationary solutions of the anharmonic system, known as q-breathers \cite{flach2005q, flach2006q}.
+This stands in sharp contrast to \emph{typical} initial conditions which, when expressed in the normal mode basis, involve combinations of all of its elements.
+Since these modes form the canonical action variables of the harmonic chain, perturbing a typical initial condition leads to an immediate coupling of all actions, whereas in the FPUT case, only a single action is perturbed.
+It is therefore natural that the resulting time evolution in the original FPUT study was highly atypical, reflecting the atypicality already present in the initial state itself.

 A further important point is that atypical initial states are not all alike.
 Their time evolution depends sensitively on which initial mode, or \emph{root}, is excited.
 The dynamics of roots is characterized by excitation sequences that spread in mode space and, depending on relatively simple algebraic rules, completely or only partially fill it.
 The case of complete filling corresponds to \emph{thermal} roots, for which time-dependent observables generally reach equipartition.
 In contrast, if the root excites only a subset of modes, known as its \emph{bush} \cite{chechin2002bushes}, then equipartition fails to occur, and the corresponding root is termed \emph{nonthermal}.